-NUR 945 DNP Clinical Project IV
+NUR 940 DNP Project & Nursing Scholarship IV

-This is the final course in a four part series of courses culminating in completion of an applied evidence based practice (EBP) project resulting in a systems change.
-During DNP Clinical Project IV, the student will continue collaboration with a healthcare organization or health related entity.
+This is the final course in a four part series of courses culminating in completion of an applied evidenced based practice (EBP) project resulting in a systems change.
+During DNP Clinical Project IV the student will continue collaboration with a healthcare organization or health related entity.
 Students will analyze data gathered from their projects, evaluate outcomes, and disseminate their conclusions.
-1 semester credit/50 clinical hours
+3 semester credits